Members-only community coming soon. Join the waitlist for founding-member pricing.

 Written by

-California attorney with 20+ years of litigation experience, Martha Beck Certified Life Coach, and AFCC-trained Parent Coordinator.
+California attorney with 20+ years of litigation experience, New Ways for Families® Certified Instructor, Certified HCDP™ Coach (trained by Brook Olsen), AFCC-trained Parent Coordinator, and Martha Beck Certified Wayfinder Coach.
 Founder of High Conflict Resolutions, LLC.

 Book your free consult